 Students must participate in activities designed to evaluate learning outcomes.
 One of the current outcome measures utilized by the Department of Nursing is the ATI RN Comprehensive Predictor Exam.
 This Exam is a requirement for all seniors during spring semester senior year.

-Level III students will purchase the RN Comprehensive Assessment and Review Program from ATI.
+Level II students will purchase the RN Comprehensive Assessment and Review Program from ATI during their spring semester.

 IV.
 Clinical Requirements

 A. REQUIREMENTS FOR ALL NURSING STUDENTS PRIOR TO ADMISSION TO NSG/NSL 311 (First clinical course)